Levonorgestrel (Generic Levonelle)

 Levonorgestrel can affect your period (menstrual) cycle.
 This means the next date you ovulate may be earlier or later than usual.

-Very common side effects of Levonorgestrel include:
+Very common side effects of levonorgestrel include:

 - nausea (feeling sick)